akhikhl/contribs/README.md

 to the local maven repository.

 The script accurately calculates inputs/outputs.
-If all files were already installed, it does not install anythings and shows "UP-TO-DATE" in the console.
+If all files were already installed, it does not install anything and shows "UP-TO-DATE" in the console.

 The timestamp of last artifact installation is saved into file "build/contribsInstalled".